leonjza/frida-boot/course/2-chapter-2/frida.md

 ![frida-arch](../_media/frida-arch.png)

-A more elaborate diagram an be found [here](https://frida.re/docs/hacking/).
+A more elaborate diagram can be found [here](https://frida.re/docs/hacking/).

 ## example usage